Richard Cotton (politician): As a politician

 In 1973, Dick Cotton stood for the North Ward of the Fremantle Council, receiving over 67.5% of total votes.
 Cotton stood on the platform of the renewal of the North Ward as an attractive place to live, the reduction of polluting sites and of the encroachment of industry, improved communication at grass roots level with local residents and the regeneration of the local area.

 In keeping his promises, he worked with local organisations such as APACE to see over 4,00 trees planted in the ward; he acknowledged the contribution of local residents with the naming of streets Binns Street and Parks as well as celebration of 100-year birthdays.
 As a member of the Fremantle Museum managing group, he opposed closing or reducing the hours of council amenities and was thanked by residents for his stand.

 Cotton was later elected as Deputy Mayor, and served in this role from 1976–1978.

 In 1991 he came to the assistance of the housing commission (Homeswest) tenants who were to lose their homes with the demolition of Myuna flats, overlooking the Swan River.
 After considerable consultation with Minister for Housing Jim McGinty, the tenants were relocated to newly built apartments nearby, later renamed “Dick Cotton Heights” in honour of Dick Cotton at the time of his retirement.

-Later in 1991, Cotton stood with the Council, The North Fremantle Residents Association and the Fremantle Society against Caltex Oil's plans to locate mega tankers close to the residential area of North Fremantle.
+Later in 1991, Cotton stood with the Council, The North Fremantle Residents Association and the Fremantle Society against Caltex's plans to locate mega tankers close to the residential area of North Fremantle.
 The plans were supported by the state and opposition and recommended by the Environmental Approval Authority.

 Cotton retired from the Council of the City of Fremantle in 1992, and was at the time the long-serving Fremantle city councillor and considered a "father figure".